LGBTQ literature in the Dutch-language area: Before the late 19th century

 A friendship was recorded between the writers Betje Wolff and Aagje Deken: they also wrote about the topic of true friendship.
-Johannes Kneppelhout, choosing Klikspaan (= snitch) as pen name for some of his writings, was a 19th-century example of writing about friendship in this sense, for example in his 1875 Een beroemde knaap (A Famous Boy).
+Johannes Kneppelhout, choosing Klikspaan (meaning "snitch") as pen name for some of his writings, was a 19th-century example of writing about friendship in this sense, for example in his 1875 Een beroemde knaap (A Famous Boy).

 Also Guido Gezelle does not really qualify as an LGBT writer in Komrij's definition: as a Catholic priest he certainly did not write explicitly for a gay audience, nor was any of his writing strictly speaking about homosexuality.
-Nonetheless Dien avond en die rooze (That Evening and that Rose) is generally understood to have been a love-poem for Eugène van Oye, one of his students he had befriended.
+Nonetheless Dien avond en die rooze (That Evening and that Rose) is widely understood to have been a love-poem for Eugène van Oye, one of his students he had befriended.